lancerharris/Weather-Care/README.md

 # Weather-Care: Self-care advice for the day
 Weather-Care is a terminal app that takes in the days weather in a given location to give hair and skin care advice.
-With that infomration you can plan your self-care for the day accordingly.
+With that information you can plan your self-care for the day accordingly.

 This was made as part of a self-driven project for the Codecademy computer science track.
 I used the python I learned there along along with help from chatGPT to finish the project.